airpair/git-powered-collaborative-blogging/post.md

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->

-## 1 A GitHub AirPair baby
+## 1 An AirPair GitHub Baby

-### 1.1 TLDR; annoucement
+### 1.1 TLDR; announcement

-Today I'm excited to annouce one of the more innovative projects I've been involed with.
+Today I'm excited to announce one of the more innovative projects I've been involved with.
 Pretty much anything part Git, or Octocat related is going to be cool.
 If you've already enjoyed AirPair posts, it gives me great pleasure knowing that our community content is about to get way more awesome.
 From today, you are invited to join our ***Social Authoring*** experiment as an author wanting to publish your own posts or reader interested in contributing to posts by others.
-Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together using **Forks and Pull Requests** to produce better technical writing than every before.
+Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together using **Forks and Pull Requests** to produce better technical writing than ever before.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)

-I'll intertwine many cool opportunties that make our new authoring setup significant, while covering why we integratd GitHub into our posts section and how we put the the workflow together.
+I'll intertwine many cool opportunities that make our new authoring setup significant, while covering why we integrated GitHub into our posts section and how we put the the workflow together.
 But before deep diving into details, here's a screenshot and some use cases to get you thinking:

 > ![Fork a post on AirPair](/static/img/pages/posts/fork-post-dymo.png)